Emuzex/virgo-ui/docs/development/contributing.md

 ### [Template Refs](https://vuejs.org/guide/essentials/template-refs.html)

-In Anu, we follow below convention for template refs:
+In virgo, we follow below convention for template refs:

 - variable that holds template ref should be prefixed with `ref`. e.g. `refInput`, `refMenu`, etc.
 - Try to assign type for template ref variable. e.g. `refWrapper: Ref<HTMLDivElement | undefined> = ref()`

 ### Creating new component

-First of all, it is advisable to discuss the design & features of the component by opening the new [issue](https://github.com/jd-solanki/anu/issues/new).
-E.g. [New component: Menu](https://github.com/jd-solanki/anu/issues/26)
+First of all, it is advisable to discuss the design & features of the component by opening the new [issue](https://github.com/jd-solanki/virgo/issues/new).
+E.g. [New component: Menu](https://github.com/jd-solanki/virgo/issues/26)

 For creating new component,

-1. Create new folder with the name of the component in `packages/anu-vue/src/components`
+1. Create new folder with the name of the component in `packages/virgo-vue/src/components`
 2. Create component with `.vue` extension (we'll only use `.ts` or `.tsx` in special cases)
 3. Create `meta.ts` file and define props, slots & events for the component.
 4. Create `index.ts` file like other components and export stuff like meta, component, etc. (You can check other component's `index.ts` file and update accordingly.)
-5. Export newly created component in `packages/anu-vue/src/components/index.ts` file so it can be registered globally
+5. Export newly created component in `packages/virgo-vue/src/components/index.ts` file so it can be registered globally

 Once you have this setup, create docs page for this component in `packages/documentation/docs/guide/components`

-Add the newly created docs page to the sidebar of the docs in [`packages/documentation/docs/.vitepress/config.ts`](https://github.com/jd-solanki/anu/blob/337eeb676d52646ffeedc57daa540d7e7168a17a/packages/documentation/docs/.vitepress/config.js#L37)
+Add the newly created docs page to the sidebar of the docs in [`packages/documentation/docs/.vitepress/config.ts`](https://github.com/jd-solanki/virgo/blob/337eeb676d52646ffeedc57daa540d7e7168a17a/packages/documentation/docs/.vitepress/config.js#L37)

 For demo you need to create a new demo file in `packages/documentation/docs/demos/<component-name>`. **Make sure to follow the naming convention** (`Demo<component-name><demo-name>`) for creating demo so that it doesn't conflict with other demo file.
 This is because these files will be globally registered as components in VitePress so we can use them in markdown easily.